mfirabd/banking-core-system/README.md

 This decouples volatile business rules from stable domain models, allowing new interest rules to be added without modifying existing account classes.

+## Day 3 – Transaction Ledger
+Introduced a Transaction domain object and transaction history per account.
+This models real banking ledgers where balance is derived from transaction records rather than treated as a single source of truth.

+## Day 4 – Domain Exceptions & Validation
+Replaced generic exceptions with domain-specific banking exceptions.
+Validation is enforced at the domain level, producing clear, auditable error messages suitable for financial systems.